joelbandi/taskmenu/README.md

 4. The built app will be located in dist folder, copy it to your applications directory.

 5. To kill app, just use activity monitor and quit `taskmenu`.

+6. You can also add it to your startup items